OpenTreeOfLife/reference-taxonomy/doc/method/introduction.md

     fidelity.
- 1. *Taxonomic coverage*: the taxonomy should cover the [MMM] species [citation needed] that are described in the literature, so that we can 'fill in the gaps' not filled by phylogenetic studies.
+ 1. *Taxonomic coverage*: the taxonomy should cover the [MMM] species [citation needed] that are described in the literature, so that we have the option to 'fill in the gaps' not filled by phylogenetic studies.
     This is important when building an integrative 'tree of life'.

 No single available taxonomic source meets all three requirements.
-NCBI taxonomy has fairly good coverage of OTUs, but its coverage is limited to taxa that have sequence data in GenBank.
+NCBI taxonomy has good coverage of OTUs, but its taxonomic coverage is limited to taxa that have sequence data in GenBank.
 On the other hand, conventional taxonomies such as Catalog of Life, GBIF, and IRMNG meet the taxonomic coverage requirement, but miss OTUs from our input